FHIRType/workshop/README.md

 Toy code and proof-of-concepts, **not for production**
 ---------------------------

+NOTE: There are no protections on any branches, be kind, rewind

 There is no "consensus" or main branch here really, this is just a repository where we will write shitcode and test ideas so that others can see/collaborate.

 Please work on different tasks in different branches and be descriptive so we know where to find which toys.